math1as/Windows-GDI-fuzzer/README.md

 ## CVE-ID?

-At that time I go on holiday with my girlfriend ,left the fuzzer just running day after night. so I forget to report these vulnerabilities at all ,most of them get patched in Microsoft July patch tuesday.
+At that time I go on holiday ,left the fuzzer just running day after night. so I forget to report these vulnerabilities at all ,most of them get patched in Microsoft July patch tuesday.

 ## credit